 As well as filmmaking, Marc continues to be a freelance journalist, lecture at universities – most recently on his role helping to set up the Stephen Lawrence Campaign for Justice in the criminology department of Birmingham City University.

-As a media trainer, his clients have been as different as the Media Diversity Institute, the Migrants Resource Centre, the European Centre for Press and Media Freedom and Air Traffic Control.
+As a media trainer, Marc's clients have been as varied as the Media Diversity Institute, the Migrants Resource Centre, the European Centre for Press and Media Freedom and the UK's Air Traffic Control.

-Featured columnists on the-latest have included Heidi Kingstone, the celebrated foreign correspondent and author of Dispatches from the Kabul Café, Ron Ross, of America's National Association of Citizen Journalists, Thomas L. Blair, editor of The Chronicle World, Richard Keeble, a journalism professor and editor of Ethical Space and Dr Leah Bassel, associate professor in the University of Leicester's sociology department, who authored CJET's Media and the riots: A call for action report.
+Featured columnists on the-latest have included Heidi Kingstone, the celebrated foreign correspondent and author of Dispatches from the Kabul Café, Ron Ross, of America's National Association of Citizen Journalists, Thomas L. Blair, editor of The Chronicle World, Richard Keeble, a journalism professor and co-editor of Ethical Space and Dr Leah Bassel, associate professor in the University of Leicester's sociology department, who authored CJET's Media and the riots: A call for action report.
+She went on to become a CJET trustee.

-* Marc Wadsworth is doing a lecture at Warwick University's Yesu Persaud Caribbean Centre, Coventry, at 5.15pm on Tuesday, February 21.
-The talk is about his African and Caribbean Second World war veterans documentary films, including the one broadcast by BBC TV.
-It will be in room OC0.05, the Oculus Building.
+* Marc Wadsworth did a lecture at Warwick University's prestigious Yesu Persaud Caribbean Centre, Coventry, UK, in February 2017.
+The talk was about his African and Caribbean Second World war veterans documentary films, including the one broadcast by BBC TV.
+Afterwards he was appointed an honorary Associate Fellow of the department.